maor-rozenfeld/sell-bcash/README.md

 * [Instructions for Trezor owners](https://blog.trezor.io/claim-bcash-bitcoin-cash-bch-bcc-trezor-wallet-f0a810d5864a)
 * [Instructions for Digital Bitbox owners](https://digitalbitbox.com/faq)

+### Doing it from source code

+* Grab the source from https://github.com/Bitcoin-ABC/bitcoin-abc
+* Compile it.
+I followed this guide: https://gist.github.com/kostaz/19729e6d53adc5d1606c
+* Import your now-empty wallet seed using the command "bitcoin-cli importprivkey <privkey>".
+You can use this to get the WIF from your extended seed: http://bip32.org/, or this: airbitz.co/recovery.
+You have to import all of them!
+* Wait for the blockchain to sync (took me a day).
+You will run into issues with peering.
+Just restart from time to time.
+Eventually it will sync up
+* Use bitcoin-cli sendtoaddress to send your bitcoins to the exchange

 ## Step 3 - Send the BCash to an exchange of your choice